Big, bigger, Phuket

 The beach has blue waters, palm trees gently swaying in the breeze and a beach promenade with several small juice stalls and restaurants.

-Unlike the more well-known beaches in Phuket, Kamala Beach tends to be quieter with fewer people, making it a more peaceful retreat.
+Unlike the better-known beaches in Phuket, Kamala Beach tends to be quieter with fewer people, making it a more peaceful retreat.

-Search for the best and cheapest hotels near Kamala here (adlink).
+Search for the best hotels near Kamala here (adlink).

 Bang Tao Beach – Long beach with expensive lagoons